vkhazin/multicloud-courseware/readme.md

 ## Overview

-There is a plenty of courses and certifications specific to a cloud provider
+There is plenty of courses and certifications specific to a cloud provider
 Understandably, every cloud provider pursues its own interests of locking customers in
 The common thought in an organization: we don't want to be locked-in with a cloud provider
 There is a number of possible solutions for maintaining cloud interoperability:

-* Run all workloads on virtual machines without a dependency on cloud specific services
+* Run all workloads on virtual machines without a dependency on cloud-specific services
 * Run all workloads in containers leveraging [Kubernetes](https://kubernetes.io/)
 * Rely on a 3rd party Platform-as-a-Service e.g. [Pivotal Cloud Foundry](https://pivotal.io/platform)
-* Introduce an adapter pattern into your software to abstract business logic from cloud specific code
+* Introduce an adapter pattern into your software to abstract business logic from cloud-specific code

 The purpose of this course is to analyze the pros and cons of the different approaches
 And to experience the different approaches with pragmatic hands-on labs and group discussions

 ## Audience

-* Software architects evaluating the strategies for a inter-cloud and multi-cloud deployment models
+* Software architects evaluating the strategies for an inter-cloud and multi-cloud deployment models
 * Software developers writing code that needs to run on different or multiple cloud providers
 * DevOps engineers that will be implementing inter-cloud ci/cd

 ## Course's Objectives

 * Review the common design patterns deployment models: IaaS, PaaS, KaaS, DBaaS, and Serverless
-* Highlight best design practices for the cloud-native applications: [the twelve factors app] https://12factor.net/
+* Highlight best design practices for the cloud-native applications: the twelve factors app
 * Automate deployment of IaaS to a couple of public cloud providers: Aws, GCP or Azure leveraging [terraform](https://www.terraform.io/)
 * Deploy an end-point application to a virtual machine leveraging an automated deployment process
 * Contrast a cloud specific logging and monitoring facilities to a centralized logging/monitoring services leveraging 3rd party service